GideonZ/1541u-documentation/quick_guide.rst

 ‘F2’ while you are in the menu structure.
 This will bring up a screen with the following items:

+-  Audio Output Settings
 -  Clock Settings
+-  Memory Configuration
+-  Cartridge and ROM Settings

--  Audio Output Settings
+-  User Interface Settings

--  Software IEC settings

 -  C64 and cartridge settings

--  User Interface Settings

 -  Drive A Settings
 -  Drive B Settings
+-  Software IEC settings
+-  Tape Settings
+-  Printer Settings
+-  Modem Settings
+-  Ethernet Settings
+-  WiFi Settings (For U2+L only)
 -  Network Settings

 Use the UP/DOWN cursor keys to navigate and RIGHT to enter the desired